gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 potential test statistic to use as a test statistic in a permutation approach, now that we know about it.
 We should check that we get similar results from it with permutations as we did from using $\text{SS}_A$ as a permutation-test test statistic.
-The following code generates the permutation distribution for the
+The following code generates the permutation distribution
+\index{permutation!distribution}
+for the
 $F$-statistic (Figure \@ref(fig:Figure3-7)) and assesses how unusual the observed
 $F$-statistic of 2.77 was in this permutation distribution.
 The only change in the code involves moving from extracting $\text{SS}_A$ to